Sessile serrated adenoma of the colon and rectum

 sessile serrated adenoma

-What does dysplasia mean and why is it important?
+What is a sessile serrated adenoma with dysplasia and why is dysplasia important?

 Colon cancer can start in a sessile serrated adenoma.
-When cancer develops in an SSA, it usually starts in a pre-cancerous condition called dysplasia.
+When cancer develops in an SSA, it usually starts in an area of abnormal growth called dysplasia.
+For this reason, all SSAs are examined carefully for any signs of dysplasia.
+Some pathologists divide dysplasia in an SSA into low and high grades, however, this is not currently recommended.

 All SSAs require complete removal at colonoscopy but the presence of dysplasia may require a quicker repeat colonoscopy if the removal wasn’t complete on the first visit.